wadherv/terraform-aws-github-runner/examples/ubuntu/README.md

-# Ubuntu example
+# Action runners deployment ubuntu example

-> This example will be removed soon.
-Please check the example for epehemeral runners to see how to setup ubuntu based runner.

 This module shows how to create GitHub action runners using an Ubuntu AMI.
 Lambda release will be downloaded from GitHub.

 ## Usages

-Steps for the full setup, such as creating a GitHub app can be found in the [docs](https://philips-labs.github.io/terraform-aws-github-runner/getting-started/).
+Steps for the full setup, such as creating a GitHub app can be found in the root module's [README](../../README.md).
 First download the Lambda releases from GitHub.
 Alternatively you can build the lambdas locally with Node or Docker, there is a simple build script in `<root>/.ci/build.sh`.
 In the `main.tf` you can simply remove the location of the lambda zip files, the default location will work in this case.

 > Ensure you have set the version in `lambdas-download/main.tf` for running the example.
 The version needs to be set to a GitHub release version, see https://github.com/philips-labs/terraform-aws-github-runner/releases